Minnesota Weather: Cooler, Calm Tuesday After Monday's Severe Storms

-MINNEAPOLIS (WCCO) — After two rounds of destructive storms on Memorial Day, Minnesota will cool down and get a break from severe weather for the work week.
+MINNEAPOLIS (WCCO) — After two rounds of destructive storms on Memorial Day, Minnesota is cooling down and getting a break from severe weather for the work week.

 A tornado watch was in effect for much of Minnesota and parts of South Dakota Monday evening.
 For the first time in a decade, the National Weather Service classified Monday’s watch as a “Particularly Dangerous Situation” in Minnesota due to the high probability for two or more tornados to come from it.